 My intention is to open a mail order website selling items.
-In keeping with my understanding of the Deen, there can be not pictures of animals or humans on this website.
+In keeping with my understanding of the Deen, there can not be pictures of animals or humans on this website.
 My question is what exactly are the restrictions with regards to images?

 For this reason, the Prophet (pbuh) did not object to ‘Aisha’s (rah) attempt to carve a horse with wings when she was a little girl, since children have no vain intention similar to that of adults.
-This explains the hadith which says that the image makers will be asked to give life to their creation on the Day of Judgment as a way to humiliate them for attempting to act like Allah or improve on what He created.
+This explains the hadith which says that the image makers will be asked to give life to their creation on the Day of Judgement as a way to humiliate them for attempting to act like Allah or improve on what He created.

-Finally, even if we consider photographs and video footage to be lawful in the context of movie making and have little interest in accurately portraying those persons, there is the potential danger of portraying historical figures inaccurately as in the case of movies like The Message, Lion of the Desert, and the newest sitcom, Omar.
-The portrayal of Arab life and the complexion of most Arabs is inaccurate, since all lexicographers and anthropologists agree that Arabs were predominantly brown and black.
+Finally, even if we consider photographs and video footage to be lawful in the context of movie making and have little interest in accurately portraying those persons, there is the potential danger of portraying historical figures inaccurately as in the case of movies like ‘The Message’, ‘Lion of the Desert’, or the sitcom, ‘Omar’.
+The portrayal of Arab life and the complexion of most Arabs are inaccurate, since all lexicographers and anthropologists agree that Arabs were predominantly brown and black.
 We’ve seen the problems this produced from the imagery of the white Jesus.
-We’ve seen the psychologically debilitating effect it can have on people when every hero and good person is represented as a white person or similar light skinned individual.
+We’ve seen the psychologically debilitating effect it can have on people when every hero and good person is represented as a white person or similarly light skinned individual.

 I hope this helps.